JoHaHu/MolSim/submission/worksheet1/report.md

 ### Task 1

 - followed instructions
-- decide on using suggested code sanitizer, static analysis and debugging tools
+- decided on using suggested code sanitizer, static analysis and debugging tools as well as .py script for ParaView

 ### Task 2